riven314/RNN_BinaryAddition/README.txt

-metrics_util.py: utility functions for handling metrics reporting macro_util.py: consolidate the above utility functions into a macro function hyperparameters_analysis.ipynb: test performance with different hyper-parameters by macro_util.py finalmodel_robust.ipynb: use the final model found in hyperparameters_analysis.ipynb for full run and test for robustness
+metrics_util.py: utility functions for handling metrics reporting macro_util.py: consolidate the above utility functions into a macro function hyperparameters_analysis.ipynb: test performance with different hyper-parameters by macro_util.py finalmodel_robust.ipynb: use the finalsed model found in hyperparameters_analysis.ipynb for full run and test for robustness

 CHOICE OF HYPERPARAMETER
 - minibatch with shuffling is used
 - learning rate = 0.01
 - optimiser = adam
+- using GRU unit
-- basic RNN with hidden layers [4, 4, 4]
+- 3 hidden layers with 3 hidden nerons each (i.e [4, 4, 4])
 - tanh activation function is used in hidden layers
 - data x, y are flipped upside down (e.g [0,1,0,0,0,0,0,0] >> [0,0,0,0,0,0,1,0])
-** datailed explanation on the choice of hyper-parameters are documented on hyperparameters_analysis.ipynb
+** datailed explanation on the choice of hyper-parameters are documented on hyperparameters_analysis.ipynb ** see finalmodel_robust.ipynb for the configuration of the final model

 TO RUN THE SCRIPT WITH OTHER TEST CASES
 Use model_util.py for main run.
-See hyperparameters_analysis.ipynb, finalmodel_robust.ipynb for example of how to use it Please edit the data path in wrap_train() from macro_util.py
+See hyperparameters_analysis.ipynb, finalmodel_robust.ipynb for example of how to use it

 REFERENCE
 I make reference to the following materials when writing the code